pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     uniform across large regions and populations.

 Of course money is not an absolute of people's merit, and nor is it an absolute scale on which to measure all things.
-What it is, then?
+What is it, then?
 Mainly, it is an instrument for facilitating exchanges.
 As such it has both [advantages and disandvantages](/wiki/Exclusively_Money_Based_Economy "wikilink").
 We take the